 #4.
 SplashID is available everywhere and runs smoothly on Windows, Mac, iOS, and Android devices.

-You can automatically backup and sync all the entries across all your devices.
+You can automatically backup and sync all the entries across all your mobile devices and desktop version.

 SplashID 8.1 Cons